-Apple just announced HomePod, its worst-named product ever but also its most interesting for several years, if you're into music.
+Apple's HomePod may be its worst-named product ever, but it's also its most interesting for several years, for music lovers.

 Despite everything Google and Amazon's devices can supposedly do, the fact is, everyone uses them for two things: playing music and being a kitchen timer.

-However, Google and Amazon's speakers sound like, respectively, absolute arse, and merely arse.
+However, Google and Amazon's speakers sound quality is not great by any means.
 So by employing advanced DSP and using decent speaker drivers, HomePod immediately is more appealing.

-It's a smart, voice-activated Sonos rival rather than a late, unwanted Echo rival.
-You can buy several and use them for multi-room, or even pair two of them in stereo.
-Just like a Sonos/Sonos rival.
+You can buy several and use them for multi-room, or even pair two of them in stereo in the same room.

 Access to Apple Music immediately makes that service more valuable, just as Amazon Music Unlimited benefits from serving Echo.